padajar/padajar.github.io/_pages/education.md

 ## teaching

+TA for 14.02 (Principles of Macroeconomics), 2021
+: While macroeconomics isn’t my favorite field, I think that an introductory macro course has a unique place pedagogically in the economics curriculum, since it can be a step on the path to student interest in economics (or just helping students develop macroeconomic literacy).
+I’ve spent a lot of time trying to design good pset and exam questions, and hopefully have done a better job this time around than last.

-TA for 14.27 (Economics and E-Commerce)
+TA for 14.27 (Economics and E-Commerce), 2019
 : This was my first chance to teach economics in a meaningful capacity.
 MIT Economics TAs are typically graduate students, and to my knowledge I'm one of only two undergraduate TAs for the department in recent memory.
 While my TAing wasn't perfect (making mistakes in office hours, imperfect recitation timing), I'd like to think I did a fairly good job in terms of helping students.
 The most fun I had here was getting to design recitations to introduce students to game theory, and creating problems that relate to some of the economics research that I do about competition.

-MIT Global Teaching Labs — Italy
+MIT Global Teaching Labs — Italy, 2019
 : As part of [MIT GTL](http://misti.mit.edu/global-teaching-labs), I traveled to Italy and designed week-long courses about relativity and statistics to 3<sup>rd</sup>-5<sup>th</sup> years in high school.
 GTL was a great chance to teach in an environment with high stakes, as the students I taught would need to know this content for their end-of-year exams.
 More in-depth thoughts about GTL can be found on a blog made by members of ESP doing GTL, [Splash on Planes](https://espgtl.home.blog/author/paoloadajar/).

-Cybermath Academy/Star League Programs
+Cybermath Academy/Star League Programs, 2016–2018
 : Math camps were my first experience with serious teaching: planning lessons, making exercises, and managing classrooms with middle and elementary school students.
 I first taught at these camps after my junior year of high school, and they're the reason that I grew interested in education.
 For three straight summers I helped students prepare for Mathcounts competitions, and enjoyed (almost) every bit of it.
 These programs helped me find my own teaching style (trying to be engaging, enthusiastic, and explaining concepts from intuition as much as possible) that I keep today.

 Serious classes taught at ESP Programs <a name="esp-classes"></a>